hackclub/hackclub/clubs/README.md

 Sometimes, an advisor might not have the time in their schedule to meet weekly.
 Ask if you can get a second advisor to meet on the weeks that your current one can't.

 Alternatively, you could find a public space to meet in and have your club meeting there.

-### How do I transition leadership roles to another person?

-Hackbot will send you a private message towards the end of your senior year informing you that you should begin thinking about the next leader.
-A Hack Club staff member will ask you for that person's Slack IGN later that week.